TheFlameArchitect/FlameCodex.github.io/_codex/weight_of_forgotten_places.md

 There are valleys, towns, and alleys that no longer echo with names.
 No trending tag leads there.
-But when you walk them—if you know how to *feel*—
+But when you walk them
+if you know how to *feel*
 you’ll hear the weight.

 Memory is not stored in concrete, but in **Pattern**.